 Beskow is a CRAY XC40 and is one of the fastest academic supercomputing systems in Scandinavia.

-PDC's main systems is called Beskow.
+PDC's main system is called Beskow.
 It is a Cray XC40 system, based on Intel Haswell and Broadwell processors and Cray Aries interconnect technology.
 At PDC, we have a total of 11 racks in two rows with a theoretical peak performance of 2.43 petaflops.
 The system is named after the famous Swedish author and illustrator Elsa Beskow , who produced many delightful children's books.

 Beskow is designed for running large parallel jobs, so time allocation applications for running wide jobs are preferred.